U-Company/python-private-service-layout/{{ cookiecutter.service }}/README.md

 This service is built with a [python-private-service-layout](https://github.com/U-Company/python-private-service-layout)

+You can read about service here

 ## Installing

-Before work with our storage, you need to install:
+Before work with our service, you need to install:

     sudo apt-get install make docker.io make docker-compose